RobARC/AlienInvasion/README.md

 # Alien Invasion

-## This is a game project based on the the legionary atari's game "Space Invaders"
+## This is a game project based on the legendary atari's game "Space Invaders"

 <p>We used pygame library, it is a collection of fun, powerful python's modules that
 manage graphics animations and even sound, making it easier for you to build sophisticated games.
-With pygame library, handling tasks like drowing images to the screen, ypu can focus on the higher-level logic of the game dynamics.</p>
+With pygame library, handling tasks like drowing images to the screen, you can focus on the higher-level logic of the game dynamics.</p>

 <p>We create a rocket ship that move rigth and left and fires bullets in response to
 player input, a fleet of aliens to destroy and adding a scoreboard.</p>